karthiks/rstore/readme.txt

 See the context definitions "WEB-INF/dataAccessContext-local.xml" respectively "WEB-INF/dataAccessContext-jta.xml" for details.

-Offers two alternative web tier implementations with the same user interface: one based on Spring's web MVC, and one based on Struts 1.2.
-The latter is close to the original JPetStore but reworked for JSTL, to make the JSP implementations as comparable as possible.
-See "WEB-INF/web.xml", "WEB-INF/petstore-servlet.xml", and "WEB-INF/struts-config.xml" for details.
+Web tier implementations are based on Spring's web MVC.
+See "WEB-INF/web.xml", "WEB-INF/petstore-servlet.xml", and
+"WEB-INF/struts-config.xml" for details.

 Compared to the original JPetStore, this implementation is significantly improved in terms of internal structure and loose coupling: Leveraging Spring's